Marriage And Divorce

-Spousal maintenance - also referred to as spousal support or alimony - is the notion that the more financially independent spouse will pay a certain amount to the less financially independent spouse following a divorce.
+Spousal maintenance – also referred to as spousal support or alimony – is the notion that the more financially independent spouse will pay a certain amount to the less financially independent spouse following a divorce.
 Many factors such as earning potential and duration of marriage can be examined to determine a fair maintenance amount.
-It is important to remember that the maintenance laws in Colorado will be changing, effective Jan.
-1, 2014.
+It is important to remember that the maintenance laws in Colorado changed effective Jan.
+1, 2014, impacting couples with combined incomes of less than $240,000 per year.
 If you have questions or concerns regarding alimony, we strongly encourage you to discuss the matter with a lawyer as soon as possible.

 Contact Front Range Family Law To Discuss Your Family Law Needs

 If you have questions regarding divorce, schedule a free consultation at the Wheat Ridge office of Front Range Family Law.
 We can be reached by phone at 303-416-8505 or through our online contact form.
 Our office is easily accessible at Interstate 70 and 38th Avenue.